nacos-group/nacos-group.github.io/docs/en-us/v2/guide/admin/system-configurations.md

 |nacos.cmdb.labelTaskInterval| Label the pull interval set, the unit is in seconds | positive integer | 300 | >= 0.7.0 |

 ## Nacos Java Client

+> TODO: Move to dependent document in user guide

 Client parameters are divided into two kinds, one kind is through the -D parameter to specify the configuration of the client is a kind of structure, through `Properties` objects specified in the configuration, the following without -D marked by `Properties` injection configuration.